dhakamada/graphql-project/README.md

 **Disadvantage**
 * don't have the date in real-time;
-* need more infrastructure;
+* need more infrastructure.
-* "more cost".

 **Benefits**
-* support more throughput, because using the cache service instead of requesting data in real time, you don't have to crawler SmartMEI and exchange site;
+* support more throughput, because if you are using the cache service instead of requesting data in real time, you don't have to crawler SmartMEI and exchange website (more latency/IO);
-* improves the customer UX, because the redis response is faster;
+* improves the customer UX, because the redis response is faster than consume websites;
-* if Smartmei or exchange site is out/down, cache service will return the last rate obtained;
+* if Smartmei or exchange site is down, cache service will return the rate stored;
 * the heavy process will be in the background (worker);
 * worker can be configured to run the process as needed.